Skip to main content

 integracao-nginx1.png

-NGINX installation is very simple process with any Linux distribution you should have NGINX available in your default packages.
+Installing NGINX is very simple.
+Any Linux distribution should have NGINX available in its packages.

 apt install nginx